 Not only does this help curb what some would consider an epidemic of résumé fraud, but recruiters can source credible candidates the first time around with a certified résumé.
 This means reduced hiring risk and faster time to fill for the recruiter.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 1 in 6 employees use illicit drugs among adult fulltime workers.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), among adult full time workers, 1 in 6 employees use illicit drugs.
 The U.S. Department of Labor reports that drug use costs employers an estimated $75 billion to $100 billion per year in lost productivity.
 As a result, the issue of illicit drug use and its impact on workplace is top of mind for many HR, staffing and recruiting professionals.
 What is the net effect?
 Pre-employment drug screening is on the rise.
 This year SHRM found that 84% of companies are now conducting pre-employment drug testing and 40% of those are conducting post-hire screening, as well.

 It’s proven that a well-designed drug testing program decreases workers’ compensation claims, on-the-job injuries and absenteeism, property theft and damage, and can increase productivity (SHRM).
 It makes sense that such programs are being put into place.
 However, employers need to understand the potential issues related to drug testing in the workplace – like the ever-increasing and sometimes contradictory legislation surrounding the use of medical marijuana – before rolling out such programs across their organizations.